Sweetnow/librecframework/Readme.md

 The submodule is to automatically analyse the dataset or the model results for paper presentation.
 Now the submodule only supports:

-- `multimodel.py`: organize models' metrics and report them as a csv table
+- `multimodel.py`: organize models' metrics and report them as a csv table.

 ### argument